 Relationships can be complex and difficult to have perspective on while you are involved in them.
 People become engrossed in the feeling of being in love with someone and may not even realize when a relationship becomes toxic and unhealthy.
 People that end up in emotionally abusive relationships may not even understand that they are being abused because they are not being physically hurt.

 Perhaps the most disturbing aspect of emotionally abusive partners is that they are often able to brainwash their victim into believe that the relationship is normal and even loving.
 The abused person may be convinced that their relationship is healthy in spite of all of the negative impact it is having on them mentally and emotionally.
-It is important to learn how to identify the elements and signs of an emotionally abusive relationship so that you can get out before it develops into something more serious.
+It is important to think about emotionally abusive relationship recovery so that you can get out before it develops into something more serious.

 The Beginning of Emotional Abuse

 It can be confusing and difficult to identify a toxic and abusive relationship because often these kinds of relationships can begin with lots of romance and passion.
 When you first meet, your partner may go out of their way to be affectionate and show their devotion to you.
 They may be charming and generous with romantic gestures in the beginning because they want to lure you in to a serious relationship.

 This kind of relationship can quickly pick up speed and become very intense quickly.
 The partner may pronounce their love early on but also become jealous and protective.
 As the partner slowly becomes more emotionally abusive they may allow their jealousy to turn to possessiveness and paranoia as they want to make sure they have access to you at all times.